yowainwright/codependence/README.md

 `{"actions/checkout":"v5"}` with `mode: "verbose"`.
 Latest resolution and `mode: "precise"` are not enabled for those providers yet.

-This feature is under active development.
-For stable usage, omit `--language` (defaults to Node.js).
+These providers are under active development.
+For stable usage, omit `--language` to use the default Node.js provider.

 ---